Updated December 2022

 Even if your technician already has a pair of coveralls, they can always use another pair.
 First, they protect clothing from rips and tears while keeping them clean.
 Second, the best coveralls for diesel techs have plenty of pockets for stashing small tools…and snacks.

 Mechanics go through gloves like nobody’s business.
-Pick out a few pairs and keep their hands happy.
+Pick out a few pairs—we also like these!—and keep their hands happy.